Wednesday, November 6, 2024

 Research and Publication Centre's (RPC's) weekly Bhaitak, Saturday, October 12, 2024

-Research and Publication Centre's (RPC's) programme of regular weekly Bhaitaks continues Saturday, October 12, 2024, 4:00 pm.
-This is an informal, open discussion forum on all aspects of Pakistan's crises: ideological, political, economic, social, cultural, etc. This week we hope to welcome eminent historian and intellectual Dr Mubarik Ali.
+Research and Publication Centre's (RPC's) programme of regular weekly Bhaitaks continues Saturday, October 19, 2024, 4:00 pm.
+This is an informal, open discussion forum on all aspects of Pakistan's crises: ideological, political, economic, social, cultural, etc. This week we hope to welcome eminent activist and intellectual Jami Chandio from Sindh, who will enlighten us regarding the recent killing of blasphemy accused Dr Shahnawaz Kanbar, the reaction against it from civil society, and the general problems and situation of Sindh.

 All friends are welcome.
 Tea will be served.